 Students who are currently homeschooled may participate in OBOB as a member of a school team within the public school attendance boundaries of the school in which the student's parents or guardian reside (as per ORS 339.460 section B, part f).
 Homeschooled students may not, however, form a team of their own.
 Homeschooled students wishing to participate in OBOB should contact their local school library for OBOB related class and/or practice requirements (ORS 339.60, Sec B(e)).
 Homeschooled students may be placed on a school OBOB team at the local level following the same procedures and guidelines used for traditional students.
+However, as a trial basis for the 2018-19 school year, public libraries may send one team per division to the regional tournament.
+Public library team members may not participate in two teams.
+Public library teams must have a librarian staff member as the sponsor coach.

-Students enrolled in on-line school programs who wish to participate in OBOB will follow the same public school attendance boundary residential guidelines as given above for home schooled students.
+Students enrolled in on-line school programs who wish to participate in OBOB will follow the same public school attendance boundary residential guidelines as given above for home schooled students or participate on a public library team.